You might be thinking why is creating a vision board connected to your home decor or design?

 - Display your vision board

 - Look at your board daily.
 It is known that visualizing your goals before bed and in the morning helps to set your focus.
-Many athletes do this with positive pre-play methods which is also used within leadership trainings.
+Many athletes do this with positive pre-play methods which is also used within leadership training.

 How to make this vision board work in your decor?